Suha4321/Perspective/README.md

 ## How is it being implemented?

-To illustrate this potential, I have taken single family home data from Fannie Mae and Freddie Mac (about 250 GB combined) and have cleaned, validated and standardized the data to provide a visualization.
+To illustrate this potential, I have taken single family home data from Fannie Mae and Freddie Mac (about 300 files amounting to 250 GB) and have cleaned, validated and standardized the data to provide a visualization.
 The project also generates table for visualisation based on user input.
 It is a feature to enable easier visual creation with tableau.

-I have used S3,  Spark , PostgreSQL and tableau for this pipeline as shown below.
-The architecture accommodates the need for batch updates at the later stages.
+I have used S3,  Spark , PostgreSQL, Flask and tableau for this pipeline as shown below.
+The architecture accommodates the need for batch updates.

 <img width="706" alt="Screen Shot 2019-10-07 at 10 34 46 AM" src="https://user-images.githubusercontent.com/11857298/66321265-4e001700-e8ee-11e9-990b-3df0e04bb1cc.png">